-- 1. An incomplete ("IN") grade is assigned at the instructor's discretion. - Instructors must submit final grades for incompletes to the Registrar's Office within six weeks of the start of the following regular semester. - 3.
-When an "IN" is granted, the instructor will specify and communicate to the student a due date which is no later than six (6) weeks in to the next 15 week academic term (Fall or Spring). - 4.
-"IN" converts only to a letter grade and cannot become a "WD" or a "WF". - 5.
-If a grade for an incomplete is not completed/submitted within the appropriate time frame, the "IN" ill roll into an "F" at the end of the following semester.
+- 1. An incomplete ("IN") grade is assigned at the instructor's discretion. - 2.
+When an "IN" is granted, the instructor will specify and communicate to the student a due date that is no later than six (6) weeks into the next 15-week academic term (Fall or Spring). - 3.
+"IN" converts only to a letter grade and cannot become a "WD" or a "WF". - 4.
+If a grade for an incomplete is not completed/submitted within the appropriate time frame, the "IN" will roll into an "F" at the end of the following semester.